No Task Left Behind: Isotropic Model Merging with Common and Task-Specific Subspaces: Isotropic Merging in Common and Task-specific Subspaces

 and merged matrix is computed using the reconstruction:

 We apply this operation to all network layers, and the final merged model is defined as:

 where $\alpha$ is chosen on a held-out validation set.

-Applying isotropic merging results in an enhancement of the normalized accuracy improvement and the alignment of each task subspace with the top singular vectors of the task arithmetic matrix (see Figure~\ref{fig:motivation_nai_vs_ar}).
-In \cref{alg:method_common}, we give the \texttt{Iso-C} model merging algorithm for a single layer.
+Applying isotropic merging results in an enhancement of the normalized accuracy improvement and subspace alignment ratio (SAR) compared to Task Arithmetic (see Figure~\ref{fig:motivation_nai_vs_ar}).
+The increase in SAR is due to a higher number of dominant components $k_{\texttt{Iso-c}}$ in $\Delta_{\texttt{Iso-c}}$ (see~\cref{eq:rank}), derived from the singular vectors of $\Delta_{\text{TA}}$, which are aligned with the subspaces of individual tasks (see \Cref{apdx:iso-sar} for details).
+In \Cref{apdx:sar-interference}, we show that increased SAR is associated with reduced inter-task interference, measured by changes in internal activations induced by merging.
+In \cref{alg:method_common}, we present the \texttt{Iso-C} algorithm for a single layer.